edjw/image-resizer/README.md

 This takes a folder, finds all the images in that folder, and resizes those images to a square or rectangle of whatever dimensions you want.
 It applies transparent padding around the original image to retain the original aspect ratio

+It is especially useful for resizing images for web.

 Python 3.4 and higher only

+At some point I'll make this controlable through the command line with [argparse](https://docs.python.org/3/library/argparse.html) or [click](https://dbader.org/blog/python-commandline-tools-with-click) which will remove the need to edit the script to alter the default usage.

 ## Usage